Veikkaus Arena: Sports

-The arena was the home venue of the ice hockey team Jokerit from 1997 to 2022, then became their home again in 2025 with a plan to play a handful of games at the arena with the possibility of returning full time to the arena.
+The arena was the home venue of the ice hockey team Jokerit from 1997 to 2022, then became their home again in 2025, initially for a handful of games at the arena during their time in Mestis before their full time return to the arena when they received their Liiga licence in 2026.

 The arena has also been used for Ice Hockey World Championships, World Figure Skating Championships, NHL Challenge, and World Cup of Hockey.
 On 2 October 2009, the NHL opened its season in the arena with a matchup between the Chicago Blackhawks and the Florida Panthers, making it the first NHL game to be held in Finland.
 In May 2011, the arena served as the main venue of the 2012 IIHF World Championship.
 It hosted all Group A games and quarterfinals, all semifinals and the bronze and gold medal games.
 Group B games and quarterfinals were hosted in Ericsson Globe, Stockholm.
 It also co-hosted the 2013 IIHF World Championship with Ericsson Globe, but in 2013 all games after quarterfinals were played in Stockholm.

 The arena was one of the host venues of the 2016 World Junior Ice Hockey Championships.
 Its assignment included hosting the gold-medal game, in which Kasperi Kapanen scored an Overtime goal to win Gold for Finland on home ice.

 One of the group stages of EuroBasket 2017, was also played at the arena.

 The arena hosted two 2018–19 regular season NHL games between the Winnipeg Jets and Florida Panthers on Thursday, 1 November 2018 and Friday, 2 November 2018 as part of the 2018 NHL Global Series.
+The NHL Global Series would return in 2026 for two games on 12 November 2026 and 14 November 2026 between the Seattle Kraken and Carolina Hurricanes.